Founder & CEO

 Mr. Finson provides support and maintenance to ETC's information technology systems focusing on one-on-one technical support, security enhancements, and documentation.
 Rob has a Bachelor of Science Degree in Management Information Systems and Business Analytics from the Colorado State University Global Campus.

-Mr. Gargano maintains the IT system infrastructure for ETC. He began working with the company in 2009, supporting the Navy's STEM outreach program in elementary, middle, and high schools across Southern Maryland.
-Since then, he has worked on several Army and Navy projects, including website development, web-based interactive historical timeline design and development, database design, and other client support tasks.
+Mr. Gargano maintains the IT systems for ETC. He began working with ETC in 2009, supporting the Navy STEM outreach program in elementary, middle, and high schools across Southern Maryland.
+Since then, he has worked on various Army and Navy projects, including website development, web-based interactive historical timeline design and development, database design, and other technical tasks.
 Shane has an Associate of Applied Science in Information System Security Degree from the College of Southern Maryland and a Bachelor of Science Degree in CyberSecurity from the University of Maryland University College.

 Mr. Hardy assists with ETC's Machine Discovery and Invention projects.
 He is mastering his ability to search, extract, organize, evaluate and use information relevant to ETC research projects.
 He uses this framework to extract data from documents and classify them using different programming techniques.
 Lloyd, a recent high school graduate, plans to pursue a mechanical engineering degree.

 As an Outreach Specialist, Ms. Hosto supports ETC’s Partnership Intermediary Agreement with the Army Research Laboratory (ARL).
 She promotes and supports partnership engagement and workforce development with our team at ARL’s Robotics Research and Collaboration Campus (R2C2) in Middle River, MD.
 Before coming to ETC, she was a long-time educator.
 Christine has her Bachelor of Arts in Liberal Studies from California State University, Sacramento, and her Master in Education from National University.